mozilla-releng/scriptworker/docs/new_instance_types.md

 For other products, we can either support them within MoCo Releng, or we can spin up a new parallel set of scriptworker pools to keep the secrets and access separate.
 If we choose the latter, any deployment solution is acceptable: ansible, puppet, nix, ...

-#### Hiera

-For new puppet instances, we need to add new gpg keypairs in hiera, similar to when [adding a new instance of an existing scriptworker type](new_instance.html#puppet).

 ### Monitoring

 We use nagios to ensure the health of instances running a scriptworker type.
-For each instance we typically monitor the host (ping, disk usage, load, time, and puppet freshness) and the scriptworker service (process running, log freshness, gpg homedir rebuild lock & log freshness unless CoT is disabled).
+For each instance we typically monitor the host (ping, disk usage, load, time, and puppet freshness) and the scriptworker service (process running, log freshness).
 There is also a check for the queue length of each type.

 Setting up a new type is more work than adding a new instance of an existing type.
 Once you've cloned the IT puppet repo